Updated Apr 2023

 - Consider bronchodilators to address bronchospasm, especially in patients with history of obstructive lung disease.

 Step 3: Assess Compliance – Obtain a plateau pressure by performing an inspiratory hold.
 A plateau pressure >30 cm H2O is generally considered elevated and may suggest a compliance problem.
-Compliance is inversely proportional to the driving pressure, which is the difference between the plateau pressure and PEEP.
-The higher the plateau pressure, the higher the driving pressure, and the lower the compliance of the respiratory system.
+Compliance is inversely proportional to the driving pressure.
+Assuming equal PEEP, the higher the plateau pressure, the higher the driving pressure, and the lower the compliance of the respiratory system.
 A driving pressure > 10 cm H2O suggests low compliance.

 - Differential?: Ask learners to consider what processes can lead to a stiffer or less compliant respiratory system.
 Click on “differential” to reveal common causes of increased compliance.